runpod/docs/docs/tutorials/serverless/run-gemma-7b.md

       2. `HF_TOKEN`: your Hugging Face API token for private models.
 4. Select **Deploy**.

-Once the Endpoint has initialized, you can send a request to your [Endpoint](/serverless/endpoints/get-started).
+Once the Endpoint initializes, you can send a request to your [Endpoint](/serverless/endpoints/get-started).
 You've now successfully deployed your model, a significant milestone in utilizing Google's Gemma model.
 As we move forward, the next section will focus on interacting with your model.